 If you think you have gluten sensitivity, or if someone in your family has autoimmune conditions, you may have the opportunity to clarify the situation with a small test at home.

 Celiac disease is a chronic autoimmune disease, meaning that it requires lifelong attention.
-The most important and valid treatment method is to follow the gluten-free diet for a lifetime.
+The most important and valid treatment method is to follow a gluten-free diet for a lifetime.
 A gluten-free diet prevents damage to intestinal surfaces and helps to improve the quality of life.

 Diets of celiac patients are deficient in important nutrients such as fiber, iron, B vitamins, vitamin D, and zinc.
 A deficiency of B vitamins can trigger psychological problems such as anxiety and depression.
 Because of this, celiac patients should take gluten-free dietary supplements.